MarekMatyas/Cloud-computing-AWS/README.md

  The last part specifies the code that we use to ssh into our global machine.

- Note: The GitBash will not like backslash so use forward slash.
+ **Note**: The GitBash will not like backslash so use forward slash.

  After we will have to connect to our global machine using the command provided on AWS